 Logistics leaders navigate a complex web of cross-border regulations, each with unique demands and risks.
-Enforcement authorities such as the U.S. Office of Foreign Assets Control (OFAC) and the Bureau of Industry and Security (BIS) are intensifying their trade compliance activities, issuing fines and denial orders to businesses that fail to comply.
+Enforcement authorities such as the Bureau of Industry and Security (BIS) are intensifying their trade compliance activities, issuing fines and denial orders to businesses that fail to comply.

 In addition to these regulations, multilateral frameworks like the Wassenaar Arrangement impose stringent oversight on dual-use technologies, military goods, and sensitive materials, creating compliance obligations for all supply chain participants.